NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 Ranged Combat in Ninja Combat is built around **three main pieces**:

 1. A **Projectile Request** that describes which projectile should be spawned and how it should be initialized.
-2. A **Projectile Actor** that owns the projectile lifecycle and broadcasts projectile events.
+2. A **Projectile Actor** that owns the core lifecycle, collision, movement, and projectile interface.
+3. A **Projectile Behavior Component** that owns the projectile's ordered behavior stack.
-3. A **Launch Projectile Ability** that receives or creates requests, spawns projectiles, and starts their launch.
+4. A **Launch Projectile Ability** that receives or creates requests, spawns projectiles, and starts their launch.

 Most ranged attacks are driven by **Animation Montages**.
 During the montage, a **Launch Projectile Animation Notify** can create a Projectile Request and send it to the active Launch Projectile Ability.
 The ability then spawns the projectile,